 - Do not share utensils, cups or foods with your children.
 This may transmit harmful bacteria from your mouth to your child’s.

 - Use xylitol chewing gum (four pieces a day) to decrease your child’s risk of cavities.

 Why should I establish a “dental home” for my child?

 Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.
 Your child should visit a pediatric dentist after their first tooth comes in, or around their first birthday.

 Baby teeth typically begin erupting at about 6-8 months.

-Early childhood caries are also known as baby bottle tooth decay.
-They are caused by frequent and prolonged exposure of an infant’s teeth to sweetened or sugary liquids, such as breast milk, formula, and fruit juice.
+Early childhood caries is also known as baby bottle tooth decay.
+It is caused by frequent and prolonged exposure of an infant’s teeth to sweetened or sugary liquids, such as breast milk, formula and fruit juice.

 We recommend that you do not put your baby to sleep with a bottle.
 If your child insists on having a bottle, make sure that it contains only water.
-If your child won’t fall asleep without the usual beverage, gradually dilute the contents of the bottle with water over a 2 to 3-week period.
+If your child will not fall asleep without the usual beverage, gradually dilute the contents of the bottle with water over a two to three week period.

 After each feeding, gently wipe your baby’s gums and teeth with a damp washcloth or gauze pad to remove plaque.

-For soon-to-be or recent mothers who have additional questions about their child’s early oral care, we welcome you to contact our pediatric dental office in Charlotte, North Carolina, and talk with Dr. Danielle Funny and Dr. Sonya Maynor.
-Our team at University Pediatric Dentistry is highly trained and knowledgeable and is happy to answer your questions.
+For soon-to-be or recent mothers who have additional questions about their child’s early oral care, we welcome you to contact our dental office in Charlotte, North Carolina, at 704-688-1664 and talk with Dr. M. Danielle Funny or Dr. Sonya Maynor.
+Our pediatric dentists and team at University Pediatric Dentistry are highly trained and knowledgeable and happy to answer your questions.